Auxilor/auxilor.github.io/docs/ecopets/how-to-make-a-custom-pet.md

 # Custom placeholders to be used in descriptions,
 # Don't add % to the IDs, this is done automatically
-# The value takes a %level% placeholder and is a mathetmatical expression
+# The value takes a %level% placeholder and is a mathematical expression
 level-placeholders:
   - id: "damage_multiplier"
     value: "%level%"